podcast

 Mapping Linguistic Diversity: Benjamin Kinsella and Haralambos Symeonidis

 How many languages do you speak?
 Benjamin Kinsella is fluent in English, speaks Spanish, and now also knows touch of Guaraní.
+He graduated from UK in December of 2012, and worked with Professor Haralambos Symeonidis of the Hispanic Studies Department on a linguistic atlas project, Atlas Lingüístico Guaraní-Románico.

 Following the Campaign Trail: Currents Fall 2012